Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
+It is your right in Missouri to refuse to perform a field test.
 If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Lewis County, MO immediately.
-If you have already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your Lewis County, MO DUI attorney will build an unwavering defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If you already performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Lewis County, MO will design a defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Lewis County, MO

 A checkpoint is a temporary roadblock used as a way to systematically screen drivers for driving under the influence.
-There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Missouri lawmakers have debated banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Lewis County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules checkpoints must follow.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Lewis County and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
+If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • sanctioned or planned by supervising law enforcement officers